rutgerkok/Hammer/README.md

 All public methods are documented using JavaDocs.
 To get started, create an instance of either `AnvilWorld` or `PocketWorld`.
 You can then use the various methods on those classes to inspect or modify the level.

+## Updating blocks_pc.json
+You can extract a new block list from the Minecraft Server as follows:

+    java -cp server.jar net.minecraft.data.Main --reports

+This will create a file `reports/blocks.json`.